Case Study: High-Volume Metal Stamping

 Current design has been in operation for decades and is no longer functioning at an optimal level.

-Too much time and money is being utilized doing temporary modifications which are comprising the strength, durability and quality of this industrial part.
+Too much time and money is being utilized doing temporary modifications which are compromising the strength, durability and quality of this industrial part.

 Customer’s Goals